UCLH-DHCT/emap/core/README.md

 If you're running on your own machine, you can set EMAP_PROJECT_NAME to whatever you like.
 If running on the gae I suggest something like `yourname_dev` or `emaplive` depending on which instance you are manipulating.

-Ports which are allocated per project are listen on the [GAE port log](https://liveuclac.sharepoint.com/sites/RITS-EMAP/_layouts/OneNote.aspx?id=%2Fsites%2FRITS-EMAP%2FSiteAssets%2FInform%20-%20Emap%20Notebook&wd=target%28_Collaboration%20Space%2FOrganisation%20Notes.one%7C3BDBA82E-CB01-45FF-B073-479542EA6D7E%2FGAE%20Port%20Log%7C1C87DFDC-7FCF-4B63-BC51-2BA497BA8DBF%2F%29 onenote:https://liveuclac.sharepoint.com/sites/RITS-EMAP/SiteAssets/Inform%20-%20Emap%20Notebook/_Collaboration%20Space/Organisation%20Notes.one#GAE%20Port%20Log&section-id={3BDBA82E-CB01-45FF-B073-479542EA6D7E}&page-id={1C87DFDC-7FCF-4B63-BC51-2BA497BA8DBF}&end).
+Ports which are allocated per project are listed on the [GAE port log](https://liveuclac.sharepoint.com/sites/RITS-EMAP/_layouts/OneNote.aspx?id=%2Fsites%2FRITS-EMAP%2FSiteAssets%2FInform%20-%20Emap%20Notebook&wd=target%28_Collaboration%20Space%2FOrganisation%20Notes.one%7C3BDBA82E-CB01-45FF-B073-479542EA6D7E%2FGAE%20Port%20Log%7C1C87DFDC-7FCF-4B63-BC51-2BA497BA8DBF%2F%29 onenote:https://liveuclac.sharepoint.com/sites/RITS-EMAP/SiteAssets/Inform%20-%20Emap%20Notebook/_Collaboration%20Space/Organisation%20Notes.one#GAE%20Port%20Log&section-id={3BDBA82E-CB01-45FF-B073-479542EA6D7E}&page-id={1C87DFDC-7FCF-4B63-BC51-2BA497BA8DBF}&end).
 Please use a strong password on your rabbitmq server.